kreatoo/k8s/README.md

 * ArgoCD - For GitOps, manages all the deployments (except itself and the CNI)
 * MetalLB - Load balancer, network policies
 * cert-manager - For managing certificates
-* Robusta - For alarms and monitoring
+* Robusta - For alarms and monitoring (Unused)
 * Traefik - Ingress controller
 * Nginx-kpkg - for hosting a kpkg repository
-* Nextcloud - For file sharing
+* Nextcloud - For file sharing (Disabled at the moment, optional)
 * Forgejo - For Git repositories
+* Gatus - For health checks

 ## Installation